Moldova: 2 dead in explosion in Moldovan capital

 - Bones discovered on Pacific island belong to Amelia Earhart, new forensic analysis shows VIEW

+Reports said the device was a Soviet-made fl defensive grenade, a remnant from a war between Moldovans and pro-Russian separatists in 1992 which left 1,500 dead.

+The war broke out after Moldova declared independence in 1991.
+Separatists feared Moldova would seek reunification with neighboring Romania.

 Police have sealed off the area.
+Prosecutors are investigating.